Pedrexus/blog.phvv.me/README.md

 - [x] VS Code + Docker
 - [x] css styling
+- [] make bonus: how to change git remote

 ### Creating content

 - [] python fast snippets
 - [] working with github and travis-ci
+- [] debugging python with vscode
+- [] debugging python django with vscode
 - [] how to deploy django easy, fast and free

 ### Showing the content